geoffkip/DataDetective/platform/README.md

 Make sure that the vm you are running has enough memory to run the elasticsearch webserver (at least 2GB ram).

-To start the elasticsearch server run:
+To start the elasticsearch server run these commands as the root user:
 ```
+# Become root user
+sudo -s
+# Start service
 sudo elasticsearch start
 ```